The Role of Fuel Duty in Fleet Costs and How to Manage It Effectively

 What is the current rate of Fuel duty?

-This rate applies to most types of fuel used in road vehicles, including unleaded petrol, diesel, biodiesel, and bioethanol.
-Some alternative fuels, such as liquefied petroleum gas (LPG), natural gas, and electricity for electric vehicles, have lower rates or are exempt from fuel duty altogether.
+This rate applies to most types of fuel used in road vehicles, including unleaded petrol, diesel, biodiesel, and bioethanol, while some alternatives, such as Liquefied petroleum gas (LPG), natural gas, and electricity, have lower rates or are exempt altogether.

 How to keep fuel costs under control